Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 What is ovulation?

-Ovulation means that your ovaries, situated on each side of your abdomen, release an egg into your uterus for sperm to fertilize.
+Ovulation means that your ovaries, situated on each side of your lower abdomen, release an egg.
+The egg is picked up by the fallopian tube, and this is where sperm can fertilize it before it later moves into the uterus.

 This type of vaginal discharge makes it easy for you to conceive and eases the transport of sperm through your genital tract.